 On October 25th, 2002 Ames dedicated Fire Station Three, located in south Ames at 2400 S. Duff Avenue.

-The City's current Chief, Shawn Bayouth, is the department's seventh paid fire chief since 1922.
-His predecessors are L.R.
+The City's current Chief, Richard Higgins, is the department's eighth paid fire chief since 1922.
+His predecessors are Shawn Bayouth, L.R.
 Morris, Sam Long, Kenny Taylor, Ralph Parks, Mike Childs, and Clint Petersen.

 More than a decade after it s modest beginnings, the Ames Fire Department now consists of fifty-five uniformed personnel; which includes one Fire Chief, two Deputy Chiefs, three Shift Commanders, nine Lieutenants, thirty-nine Fire Fighters, and one Fire Inspector.